linkerd/linkerd/namerd/docs/config.md

 Welcome to the Configuration Reference for namerd!

-namerd's configuration is controlled via config file, which must be provided as a command-line argument.
+namerd's configuration is controlled via a config file, which must be provided as a command-line argument.
 It may be a local file path or `-` to indicate that the configuration should be read from the standard input.